Geriatric Care Management

 - Demonstrate the ability to conduct and/or evaluate appropriate research on effective case management techniques for provision of services to aging clients and their families.

 Upon completion of this program graduates will have the expanded knowledge required for either developing their own private practice Professional Geriatric Care Management Business or advancing their career in management of Long Term Care Facilities, Home Health Care or Public Service Agencies.
-The program is also designed to meet the educational requirements for those seeking to become a Certified Geriatric Care Manager through the
+The program is also designed to meet the educational requirements for those seeking to become a Certified Geriatric Care Manager through the International Commission on Health Care Certification.

 - GEY 6220: Overview of Geriatric Care Management